Tag

 Are smart speakers always listening to me?

 Yes and no. After some initial hiccups, smart speakers typically work like this: The mics are always listening for their wake word, like, “Hey, Alexa.”
 But they don’t recognize or record anything else.
 Once they do hear the wake word, they listen to the speech after it to interpret the request.
-That command is typically recorded, but settings in apps like Alexa allow you to stop the speaker from storing the command in the , or make sure it’s deleted soon afterward.
+That command is typically recorded, but settings in apps like Alexa allow you to stop the speaker from storing the command in the cloud, or make sure it’s deleted soon afterward.
 Smart speakers also come with physical mute buttons that will shut down the mics entirely if you don’t want them on.

 Can children use smart speakers?